arg7/zfs-monitor/README.md

 ![complex pool io activity](/doc/compex-pool.png)

 Left panel shows all pool vdev disks as a map.
-Yellow block rapresents disk reads and purple - disk writes.
+Yellow block represents disk reads and purple - disk writes.

 Upper-right panel shows list of data blocks read or written.
 Lower-right panel is a bash, you can use it to spawn disk io activity.